Long Way Down (book)

-Long Way Down is a young adult novel in verse by Jason Reynolds, published October 24, 2017, by Atheneum Books.
+Long Way Down is a young adult supernatural drama novel in verse by Jason Reynolds, published October 24, 2017, by Atheneum Books.
 The book was longlisted for the National Book Award and was named a Printz Honor Book, Coretta Scott King Honor Book, and Newbery Medal Honor Book, alongside other awards and positive reviews.

 A graphic novel edition of the book, illustrated by Danica Novgorodoff, was published October 13, 2020.

 Background

 Reynolds held the idea for Long Way Down for years before finally writing it.
 In 2003 when Reynolds was 19, he learned that a friend had been murdered.
-Speaking of the moment, he said he and his friends felt "an anger, a pain, like a cancer metastasizing by the second, spreading around [them] and through [them].
-[They] knew his death had changed [them] chemically, and that [they] could do, perhaps, what [they] never knew [they] could do before.
+Speaking of the moment, he said he and his friends felt "an anger, a pain, like a cancer metastasizing by the second, spreading around us and through us.
+We knew his death had changed us chemically, and that we could do, perhaps, what we never knew we could do before.
 Kill."
-Reynolds continued, Long Way Down is meant to help us all recognize the weight of it.
+Reynolds continued behind, Long Way Down is meant to help us all recognize the weight of it.
 Not just the weight of gun violence, but the weight of anger bearing down on fragile backs.
 The weight of slow-burning psychosis.
 The weight of community codes, family dynamic, tradition.
 The weight of The Rules.
 The weight of guaranteed cold cases.
 The weight of fear, and the feeling of insignificance.
 The weight of dehumanization, of being stripped of personhood because of instinctual moments and feelings, unfettered.
 The weight of so many children—more specifically, so many black and brown children—jumping on this soiled American mattress, poverty, illiteracy, and prejudice serving as the coils.

 Plot

-William Holloman is ready to exact vengeance on the person who murdered his older brother, Shawn.
+William Holloman is ready to get revenge on the person who murdered his older brother, Shawn.
 As Will rides the elevator down from his eighth-floor apartment, a new person, who is dead, gets on on each floor and tells a story about their lives, all connected to three rules of the neighborhood: